CrissCCL/Robot_Car/README.md

 # 🚀 Assisted-Trajectory Robot Car

-## 📖 Description
+## 📖 Overview
-A model robot car was developed and built to implement an assisted-trajectory system (Drive by Wire).
-The system control was performed using a Teensy, aiming to improve the stability and speed of computations.
+This model robot car was developed and built to implement an assisted-trajectory (Drive by Wire) system.
+The system is controlled using a Teensy microcontroller to enhance computational speed and stability.
-A gyroscope was used to measure angular velocity, and an H-bridge was used to control the motors.

-The robot is controlled via a Flysky FS-6X remote using a PPM/PWM modulated signal.
+A gyroscope measures angular velocity, while an H-bridge drives the motors.
+The robot is operated via a Flysky FS-6X remote using a PPM/PWM modulated signal.

 ## 📂 Contents
 - `/Hardware` → schematic, PCB, Gerbers.